bitNathan/blackjack2/README.md

 **Blackjack 2** is a minimalist, single‑player web blackjack game built with Flask.
 It allows a player to play up to three hands versus an AI dealer.
 The app runs without a database, using Flask sessions to maintain game state.
 It is deployable with Gunicorn + nginx on a Linux server (an Ubuntu laptop in my case).

-Note: sessions are ephemeral.
-Game state is lost on server restarts or if cookies/sessions expire.
+> Note: this README is a blueprint based on the MVP requirements, deployment and features may change slightly during development

 <!--TOC-->